-Reviews have the most impact in local searches, improving your findability.
-When you search something in Google you will notice that local search results appear at the top on a map search.
+Reviews have the most impact on local searches, improving your findability.
+When you search for something in Google you will notice that local search results appear at the top of a map search.
 A few businesses are listed right below those, including their star rating.
 This is where you want to be.

 Of course, the most relevant business results are listed at the top.
 This ranking depends on the business location, site authority, backlinks, reviews, and other SEO factors.
 Keep in mind that users can choose to view businesses based on ratings as well.

 Furthermore, the quality reviews you have about a product on your site can boost your topical authority.
 This adds to your domain authority and, the higher your authority, the better your overall search rankings.

 Another benefit is that Google can index your reviews and potentially use them as direct answers for search queries.
 They’ll show up in Google Answer Boxes.

 Each platform you use has its own guidelines on what you’re allowed to do in seeking reviews.
 If you don’t comply with the guidelines, you’ll suffer some consequences.
 Your business listing may be removed altogether, or it could suffer public shaming from the platform or even your customers.
 Yelp, for example, outright prohibits asking customers for reviews.